What is a Self Managed Super Fund (SMSF)?

 - arranging an audit each year by an approved SMSF auditor

 The SMSF receives contributions on behalf of its members.
-It invests these contributions with the purpose of giving benefits to them when they retire.
+It invests these contributions with the purpose of giving benefits to the members when they retire.
 The contributions must be invested in line with the Trust’s Investment Strategy.

 The SMSF Investment Strategy should: